udragan/microservices_bookHub/README.md

 🔐 Authentication
 - JWT-based auth handled by Auth Service.
-- Middleware on other services to validate JWT and roles.
+- Middleware on other services to validate JWT and roles/permissions.

 🧵 Event-Driven Architecture
 - RabbitMQ / Kafka for asynchronous communication.